Python for Formula Authors

 1. call ./configure --without-python (or a similar named option)

-2. cd into the directory containing the Python bindings
+2. call pip on the directory containing the Python bindings (as described above)

 Sometimes we have to edit a Makefile on-the-fly to use our prefix for the Python bindings using Homebrew’s inreplace helper method.